-The bank is participating in the expanded FDIC limits through all of 2013 and utilizing the additional insurance coverage provided in the Temporary Liquidity Guarantee Program (TAG) through June 2010.
+The bank is participating in the expanded FDIC limits through all of 2013 and utilizing the additional insurance coverage provided in the Temporary Liquidity Guarantee Program through June 2010.
 The FDIC increased the insurance level for deposits from \$100,000 to \$250,000 on interest bearing accounts and unlimited FDIC insurance on non-interest bearing accounts.
 We believe the cost for this coverage is offset by the benefit to our depositors.
-The material cost of FDIC insurance is the assessments for the base program and not TAG.